 1. Never is there just one cockroach in the kitchen

-Often there is not just one but a couple of reasons due to which a company is on the verge of winding of up.
+Often there is not just one but a couple of reasons why a company is on the verge of winding up.
 And even though when we think the problem is solved another one surfaces.

 2. Time is the friend of a good business and the enemy of the mediocre

 The Cigar Butt approach is dependent on a temporary spike in the price or liquidation that may never occur.
 Say you purchase shares at Rs.60 and later are able to recover Rs.
 100 from the sale or through liquidation.
 But if it takes you 10 years till you are able to get this return the investment would be poor.
 Also, there is a good possibility that during the course the company does everything to ensure business continuity.